aws-powertools/powertools-lambda-python/docs/core/tracer.md

 ### Asynchronous and generator functions

-???+ warning
-    **We do not support async Lambda handler** - Lambda handler itself must be synchronous
+!!! warning "Warning: We do not support asynchronous Lambda handler"

 You can trace asynchronous functions and generator functions (including context managers) using `capture_method`.